samplchallenges/SAMPL-containers/tutorials/BuildYourOwnDockingContainer.md

    docked_ligand {path_to_docked_ligand_file}
    receptor {path_to_receptor_file}
    ```
-* These are the only two outputs that should be printed to `stdout`.
-Please print any extraneous error messages to `stderr` so output parsing is not compromised
 * If you are intentionally avoiding outputting a prediction for a compound, please replace `{path_to_docked_ligand_file}` and `{path_to_receptor_file}` with `no_prediction` (see example below)
    ```
    docked_ligand no_prediction